 Accredited Teacher Field Courses

-Each summer field-based trainings are offered through the Murie Science and Learning Center.
-Shoulder-to-shoulder with other teachers, scientists and specialists, you will experiment with activities, and discuss methods, tools, and resources.
+Each summer, teachers are encouraged to participate in accredited field courses offered through the Murie Science and Learning Center.
+Shoulder-to-shoulder with other teachers, scientists and specialists, teachers participate in field activities and discuss methods, tools, and resources for conveying science to students.
 Professional development credit is provided by the University of Alaska.
 Most teacher trainings are coordinated by Alaska Geographic and are based from the MSLC field camp in Denali.
+Teacher scholarships are available annually, with applications generally due in late January.

 Resources for Park Partners

-Each year the MSLC awards several microgrants (generally under $5,000) to individuals or groups who wish to further the Center's goal of promoting science-based education and outreach in Alaska's northern parks.
-Check out current grant recipient's projects and learn how to apply.
+Each year the MSLC awards several grants (generally under $3,000) to individuals or groups who wish to further the Center's goal of promoting science-based education and outreach in Alaska's national parks.
+Check out past grant recipients' projects and learn how to apply.